What to Pack for a Disney Cruise

 10. Sign up for kid’s club online - You can save tons of space in your luggage if you can get your kids to join in as many activities!
 There’s no need to pack toys, playing cards or other forms of entertainment.
 There’s even an option to register your kid online so you won’t need to line up on board!

-Want to have a magical time on the high seas?
-When you’ve got our Disney Cruise Packing List, your dreams might just come true.
-Print it out and tick each item you’ve packed in your cubes or luggage.
+We've got a FREE packing list that you can use to help you get started with packing.
+Just print it out and tick each item you’ve packed in your cubes or luggage.
 Also take a short dash through our packing tips for an epic Disney cruise adventure that you won’t forget!

 P.S.
 Going on a different cruise?
 Check out this FREE Ultimate Cruise Packing List!